History Guide Book

 Click here for abridged version of guide book.

 All students at the Department of Historical Studies are required to know the meaning and consequences of plagiarism, and the University’s policy regarding this.
 Please be informed that you will be asked to use the declaration against Plagiarism for all courses where you write any substantial work, which you do unsupervised.

 Ethical Clearance for Research

 The Department of Historical Studies is intent on conducting historical research in ethically appropriate ways.
 It has developed through debates and discussions an elaborate set of Guidelines for all research associated with the Department.
-All our Honours students are required to obtain ethical clearance for their research proposals, and use Copy Right Release Form, Materials Release Form, and Student-Supervisor Joint Statement.
+All our Honours students are required to obtain ethical clearance for their research proposals, and use Interview Release Form, Materials Release Form, and Student-Supervisor Joint Statement.

 National Archives of South Africa

 The Department of Historical Studies encourages young students to engage in archival research.
 They can select their relevant databases from the link above.